graziano-giuliani/ChymScripts/README.md

 Example here is for the joint Mediterranean and Black Sea basins.
 The dataset used is the Hydrosheds, HydroBasins and GLCC.

-The Hydorshedsi/HydroBasins data can be obtained from:
+The Hydorsheds and HydroBasins data can be obtained from:

 https://www.hydrosheds.org/